mredenti/modern-cmake/episodes/02-variables.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

 Here we see the `set()` command, which sets a variable, and the `message()` command, which prints out a string.
-We are printing a `STATUS` `message` - there are other types (many other types in CMake 3.15+) [place link to repository].
+The optional <mode> keyword `STATUS` determines the type of message, which influences the way the message is handled - there are other types (many other types in

-The optional <mode> keyword determines the type of message, which influences the way the message is handled
+CMake 3.15+) [place link to repository].

 :::::::::::::::::::::::::::::::::::::::: challenge